Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Background and main results

-There are two main contributions addressing an extension of the BR polynomial for a similar family of graphs that will be presented here: the contribution by Gurau \cite{Gurau:2009tz} and the one by Tanasa \cite{Tanasa:2010me}.
-Let us recall that for tensor graphs, the vertex is stranded and the simplest way of contracting an edge leads immediately to another type of vertex which differs from the initial.
-As a consequence, the simplest prescriptions of contracting and deleting edges are not well defined without any further considerations.
-And indeed, the two aforementioned works undertake the definition of the contraction and deletion of edges in a very peculiar manner.
+There are two main works\footnote{Note that, while this work was under submission, the present work have been generalized to arbitrary rank \cite{Avohou:2015}.} addressing a generalization of the BR polynomial to a family of generalized graphs similar to that presented here: the works by Gurau in \cite{Gurau:2009tz} and by Tanasa in \cite{Tanasa:2010me}.
+For tensor graphs, the vertex is stranded, and the usual way of contracting an edge immediately leads to a different vertex.
+As a consequence, the simplest prescriptions of contracting and deleting edges are not well defined without further considerations.
+Indeed, the two aforementioned works undertake the definition of the contraction and deletion of edges in an unusual manner.

-There are several layers of difficulties in order to obtain the correct definition of the type of graphs that ought to be considered, the type of topological polynomial defined for this family of graphs and the type of recurrence relations that the polynomial needs to satisfy.
-Our method is radically different from that of Tanasa since we will use the Gurau colored prescription in order to have a control on the type of graphs that could be generated.
-Moreover, and in contrast with the work by Gurau, we propose to enlarge the family of graphs from the colored tensor graphs to what will be called weakly-colored (w-colored) stranded graphs for which contraction and a similar notion of deletion make a sense.
-Strictly speaking these w-colored stranded graphs are equivalence classes of graphs.
-Within these classes, the contraction operation becomes stable in some sense.
-From this stability, we can define a polynomial containing all specific data pertaining to the extended dimension 3 and the associated cellular decomposition of the graph.
-We can establish as well a recurrence relation satisfied by the new polynomial for w-colored stranded graphs.
+There are several layers of difficulties while defining the type of graphs that ought to be considered.
+One should also distinguish the type of topological polynomial defined for the family of graphs, and the type of recursion relations that the invariant polynomial needs to satisfy.
+Our method is radically different from that of Tanasa, since we use the Gurau colored prescription to keep under control the type of generated graphs.
+Moreover, and in contrast with the work by Gurau, we propose to enlarge the family of colored tensor graphs to what is called {\it weakly-colored (w-colored) stranded graphs}, for which contraction, and a similar notion of deletion make sense.
+These w-colored stranded graphs are precisely the result of edge contractions of colored tensor graphs.
+This class of graphs is closed under contraction.
+From this stability, we can define, for w-colored graphs, a polynomial which is invariant under a linear recursion relation.
+We must mention that there might be room for improvement for the present definition of w-colored stranded graphs.
+Although this is not needed in our analysis, there could be an equivalent description in terms of its basic constituents.
+Such a study is left for the future.